 - Can I amend prior tax returns for missed deductions?

 - 8-10 hours of financial planning work by a CFP(R) professional

 - An appointment that answers your two or three most pressing questions or concerns

 - Proprietary analysis tools and materials

-- Thirty days of follow-up via email and phone for clarification
+- Fourteen days of follow-up via email and phone for clarification

 - Application of review fees to year round Wealth Retainer service within 30 days